geoffrich/geoffrich.net/src/posts/svelte-social-image.md

 - I [made a demo](https://sveltekit-satori.vercel.app/) that generates a random pattern of colored dots based on a seed in the URL
 - My [Marvel Comics side project](https://marvel.geoffrich.net/) creates [a social card for each year of comics](https://github.com/geoffrich/marvel-by-year/pull/8) with a random selection of covers from that year
 - It’s not just social card images&mdash;Satori can also be used to make a [syntax highlighter](https://satori-syntax-highlighter.vercel.app/)

-I’m hoping to move this blog’s social images over to this method once I finish my SvelteKit rewrite (WIP!)